ALLUOS/ALLUOS.github.io/_posts/2020-05-02-implementation.md

 |student_table |Data about each student using the bot|id, telegram_name, name|Student|
 |task_table |Every task data| id, name, min_num_of_players, num_of_iteration|Task|

-## Database Operators for Entities
+### Database Operators for Entities
-### Different Examples of Querying to Extract Data
+We need different queries to extract data based on different use cases.
+The following are the examples of queries with example of use cases.
 1)	Querying data from a table.
 We need such kind of queries to just explore the data and check the structure of the table.
 2)	Filtered Query based on certain columns.
 Meaning if you want to extract data based on a certain value from a specific column.
 We need such queries when we need data (sentences or word) based on certain difficulty level OR if we need the proficiency level of a particular user